 When you file the lawsuit, the federal government will decide whether or not it wants to get involved.
 If the government gets involved, it will take over primary responsibility for the lawsuit and will work with you as needed.

-If the government does not take over, you and your Cincinnati corporate fraud lawyer will have to pursue the case yourselves.
+If the government does not take over, you and your Cincinnati corporate fraud attorney will have to pursue the case yourselves.
 However, whistleblower lawsuits often have a better chance of success when the government gets on board.
-This is why our attorneys will work to build a strong case to help encourage the government to join.
+This is why our team will work to build a strong case to help encourage the government to join.

 With the government on board, if the case is successful, you may be entitled to between 15 and 25 percent of the recovered funds.
 If the government is not on board, you can receive between 25 and 30 percent of the recovered funds.
 The amount you receive will be based on the court’s determination about how much you contributed to the success of the case.
 The bigger your role was, the more money you will receive.

-The False Claims Act also allows you to obtain compensation to cover the cost of having a corporate fraud lawyer in Cincinnati to represent you.
+The False Claims Act also allows you to obtain compensation to cover the cost of having a lawyer to represent you.

 The False Claims Act has a statute of limitations for whistleblower lawsuits.
 Under this law, you must file a lawsuit within six years of the fraud occurring, or within three years of when the government knew or should have known fraud was occurring.
 However, you cannot file a lawsuit more than 10 years from the date fraud occurred, no matter when the government discovered it.

 It is difficult to determine when the statute of limitations for your case began to run.
-This is one of the main reasons you should strongly consider working with a Cincinnati corporate fraud attorney.
+This is one of the main reasons you should strongly consider working with a corporate fraud attorneyin Cincinnati.

 Our attorneys can ensure your case is filed before the statute of limitations expires and you lose the right to file a whistleblower lawsuit.